 - Organic and local fresh foods have been shown to taste much better and are healthier for us.

-If you have yet to read the short story "The Gift of the Magi" by O. Henry, please do so.
+If we have yet to read the short story "The Gift of the Magi" by O. Henry, please do so.
 In fact, the digital download of this story would be a great gift for any friend or love one.
 William Sydney Porter used the pen name O. Henry and the story behind the story is that he wrote this at Pete's Tavern on Irving Place in New York City.
 Without giving away the whole story and the plot twist at the end, a newly married couple deal with buying each other a Christmas gift without money.
 The story will put things into perspective and a lump in your throat.
 Perhaps a visit to sit in the booth where Mr. Porter wrote his short story would be a great gift to do with family and friends.
 Pete's Tavern is the oldest remaining bar in New York City and has a amazing history.

-(If you do go, remember to use public transportation in New York City.)
+(When going, remember to use public transportation in New York City.)

 - Charitable gifts made in someone's name has a low carbon footprint and will not only put a smile on the face of the recipient, but benefit other people in need.
 For example: